What is bankruptcy?

 There are three fees that you will have to pay when you take your petition and statement of affairs to the Court:

-- the deposit of £525 towards the costs of administering your bankruptcy and is paid to the Department of Enterprise, Trade and Investment - the deposit is payable in all cases and payment may be made in cash or postal orders or by a cheque from a building society, bank or solicitor - cheques should be made payable to the Official Receiver”.
+- the deposit of £525 towards the costs of administering your bankruptcy and is paid to the Department for the Economy - the deposit is payable in all cases and payment may be made in cash or postal orders or by a cheque from a building society, bank or solicitor - cheques should be made payable to the Official Receiver”.
 Personal cheques will not be accepted

 - the court fee of £115 - this fee may be paid in cash or by cheque or postal order made payable to 'Northern Ireland Courts and Tribunals Service' - in some circumstances the court may waive this fee; for example, if you are on Income Support.
 If you are not sure whether you qualify for a reduction in the fee or whether you are exempt from paying the fee, court staff will be able to advise you